Showing posts 1 - 4 of 4. View more »

 Kanata: Thursdays, March 6, 27, April 10, 24, Holy Trinity High School lobby, 6:30 - 7:30 pm

-Registration forms may be mailed (with cheque), or with INTERAC E-transfer, to:
+Registration forms may also be mailed (with cheque), or via INTERAC E-transfer, to:

 26 Skyview Private